johnpeart/dept-of-bad-ideas/_host-notes/05-the-big-idea.md

 Explain how this round is scored.
 Say something like:

 > “Time for your scores.
-For your big idea, you get marked in five areas: presentation, idea, originality, practicality and electoral viability.
+You already have *[insert points for the first criteria]* points for picking an interesting idea.
 >
+> “For this round, you also get marks in the same four areas as before: presentation, originality, practicality and electoral viability.
+>
 > “You get high marks if:
-> 1. your presentation is *good*
+> 1. the problem you are going to solve is interesting
-> 2. your idea *is* interesting
+> 2. your presentation is *good*
 > 3. your solution *is* original
 > 4. your solution *would* work
 > 5. and I *would* personally vote for it”

 Mark the guest on a scale of 0 to 10 for each of these criteria.
-There are 50 points available in this round.
+Including the bonus points, there are 50 points available in this round.

 ## Move on to Round 4